theborakompanioni/azure-docs.de-de/articles/automation/automation-migrate-account-subscription.md

 <properties
-   pageTitle="Migrieren von Automation-Konto und Ressourcen | Microsoft Azure" description="Dieser Artikel beschreibt, wie Sie in Azure Automation ein Automation-Konto und zugehörige Ressourcen von einem Abonnement zu einem anderen verschieben." services="automation" documentationCenter="" authors="MGoedtel"
+   pageTitle="Migrate Automation Account and Resources | Microsoft Azure" description="This article describes how to move an Automation Account in Azure Automation and associated resources from one subscription to another." services="automation" documentationCenter="" authors="MGoedtel"